State Bank of Pakistan: History

-Before independence on 14 August 1947, during the British colonial era, the Reserve Bank of India was the central bank for the then undivided subcontinent.
-On the 30th of December 1948 the British Government's commission distributed the Reserve Bank of India's reserves between Pakistan and India—30 percent (750 M gold) for Pakistan and 70 percent for India.
+Before independence on 14 August 1947, during the British colonial era, the Reserve Bank of India was the central bank for the then undivided British India.
+On 30 December 1948 the British Government's commission distributed the Reserve Bank of India's reserves between Pakistan and India—30 percent (750 M gold) for Pakistan and 70 percent for India.

 The losses incurred in the transition to independence, the small amount taken from Pakistan's share (a total of 230 million).
 In May 1948 Muhammad Ali Jinnah (Founder of Pakistan) took steps to establish the State Bank of Pakistan immediately.
-These were implemented in June 1948, and the State Bank of Pakistan commenced operation on July 1, 1948.
+These were implemented in June 1948, and the State Bank of Pakistan commenced operation on 1 July 1948.

-Under the State Bank of Pakistan Order 1948, the state bank of Pakistan was charged with the duty to "regulate the issue of bank notes and keeping of reserves with a view to securing monetary stability in Pakistan and generally to operate the currency and credit system of the country to its advantage".
+Under the State Bank of Pakistan Order 1948, the State Bank of Pakistan was charged with the duty to "regulate the issue of bank notes and keeping of reserves with a view to securing monetary stability in Pakistan and generally to operate the currency and credit system of the country to its advantage".

-Initially, a large percent of the state bank was funded by industrial families, who Quaid-e-Azam promoted.
+Initially, a large percent of the State Bank was funded by industrial families, who Quaid-e-Azam promoted.
 They would allot a percentage of their annual profit towards the functioning of the bank.
 Most notably, the Valika Family would allocate the largest share amongst these families, who also possessed good ties with the Quaid, since September 1947 when the Quaid laid the foundations of the first textile mill of Pakistan, Valika Textile Mills.